kristinvegh1/kristin-s-site/pages/home.md

 ---
 # Welcome

 I'm Kristin.
-I'm a copywriter/editor.
-I have
+I'm a copywriter/editor with experience in fashion, entertainment, and insurance.

 ## Examples of my Work